Multicluster Control Plane

 What is Multicluster Control Plane

 The multicluster control plane is a lightweight Open Cluster Manager (OCM) control plane that is easy to install and has a small footprint.
-It can be running anywhere with or without kubernetes environment to sever the OCM control plane capabilities.
+It can be running anywhere with or without a Kubernetes environment to serve the OCM control plane capabilities.

 Why use Multicluster Control Plane

-2. Some users want to run multiple OCM control plane to isolate the data.
+2. Some users may want to run multiple OCM control planes to isolate the data.
 The typical case is that the user wants to run one OCM control plane for production and another OCM control plane for development.
-The multicluster control plane can be able to install in the different namespace in a single cluster.
+The multicluster control plane is able to be installed in different namespaces in a single cluster.
 Each multicluster control plane is running independently and serving the OCM control plane capabilities.

-3. Some users want to run OCM control plane without kubernetes environment.
-The multicluster control plane can be running in a standalone mode. for example, it can be running in a VM.
+3. Some users may want to run the OCM control plane without a Kubernetes environment.
+The multicluster control plane can run in a standalone mode, for example, running in a VM.
 Expose the control plane API to the outside so the managed clusters can register to it.

 How to use Multicluster Control Plane